IlyaMatsuev/Apex-GraphQL-Client/docs/types/README.md

 ---

-## GraphQLSubscriptionNode
+## GraphQLSubscription

 This class is only used for building subscriptions.
 It's not possible yet to execute subscription requests due to Apex limitations (Apex doesn't support WebSocket protocol).
 However, you can build your subscription queries as strings and, for example, send it to LWC in order to execute that subscription from Java Script.

 ### Constructors

-`GraphQLSubscriptionNode()` - Creates a new instance of the GraphQLSubscriptionNode.
+`GraphQLSubscription()` - Creates a new instance of the GraphQLSubscription.

-`GraphQLSubscriptionNode(String alias)` - Creates a new instance of the GraphQLSubscriptionNode with the provided alias.
+`GraphQLSubscription(String alias)` - Creates a new instance of the GraphQLSubscription with the provided alias.

-`GraphQLSubscriptionNode(GraphQLField node)` - Creates a new instance of the GraphQLSubscriptionNode with the provided child node.
+`GraphQLSubscription(GraphQLField node)` - Creates a new instance of the GraphQLSubscription with the provided child node.

-`GraphQLSubscriptionNode(List<GraphQLField> nodes)` - Creates a new instance of the GraphQLSubscriptionNode with the provided child nodes.
+`GraphQLSubscription(List<GraphQLField> nodes)` - Creates a new instance of the GraphQLSubscription with the provided child nodes.

-`GraphQLSubscriptionNode(List<String> fields)` - Creates a new instance of the GraphQLSubscriptionNode with the provided fields.
+`GraphQLSubscription(List<String> fields)` - Creates a new instance of the GraphQLSubscription with the provided fields.

-`GraphQLSubscriptionNode(String alias, List<GraphQLField> nodes)` - Creates a new instance of the GraphQLSubscriptionNode with the provided alias and child nodes.
+`GraphQLSubscription(String alias, List<GraphQLField> nodes)` - Creates a new instance of the GraphQLSubscription with the provided alias and child nodes.

-`GraphQLSubscriptionNode(String alias, List<String> fields)` - Creates a new instance of the GraphQLSubscriptionNode with the provided alias and fields.
+`GraphQLSubscription(String alias, List<String> fields)` - Creates a new instance of the GraphQLSubscription with the provided alias and fields.

 ---